gammasoft71/Examples_Cocoa/README.md

 [TabControl](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.

+## Menus and toolbars

+[MainMenu](src/MainMenu) Shows how to create a Cocoa MainMenu with NSMenu and NSMenuItem.

 ## Components

 [Timer](src/Timer) Shows how to create a simple Cocoa Timer with NSTimer.

 ## Dialogs

+[ColorDialog](src/ColorDialog) Shows how to create a ColorDialog with NSColorPanel.
 [MessageBox](src/MessageBox) Shows how to create a MessageBox with NSAlert.

 ## Download